Shukufuku: Commercial performance

-With two day of tracking, "Shukufuku" debuted at number 14 on the Billboard Japan Hot 100 in the chart issue dated October 5, 2022, with 23,298 downloads, charted on the Download Songs at number two.
+With two days of tracking, "Shukufuku" debuted at number 14 on the Billboard Japan Hot 100 in the chart issue dated October 5, 2022, with 23,298 units, charted on the Download Songs at number two.
 The next week, the song surged up 12 spots to number two after its first full week of tracking, behind SKE48's "Zettai Inspiration".
-It earned 30,499 downloads, atop the Download Songs; 6,203,733 streams, debuted at number seven on the Streaming Songs; and 1,397,032 video views.
+It earned 30,499 downloads, landed at number one on the Download Songs; 6,203,733 streams, debuted at number seven on the Streaming Songs; and 1,397,032 video views.
 For the specific-genre Hot Animation chart, "Shukufuku" debuted at number seven and ascended to number one the following week.
 Upon the CD single release, Billboard Japan reported that "Shukufuku" sold 24,926 copies for its first week, debuted at number four on the Top Singles Sales chart.

-For Oricon charts, "Shukufuku" entered the Combined Singles Chart issue dated October 10 at number 23, and ascended to number three the following week.
+For Oricon charts, "Shukufuku" entered the Combined Singles Chart for the issue dated October 10 at number 23, and ascended to number three the following week.
 The song debuted at number two on the Digital Singles Chart, selling 26,736 units.
-Then, it peaked atop the chart issue dated October 17 with 34,563 units, becoming the tenth number-one song on the chart.
+Then, it peaked at number one the chart on the week of October 17 with 34,563 units, becoming the tenth number-one song on the chart.
 The single also peaked at number six on the Streaming Chart issue dated October 17, collected 6,390,883 streams.
 Following the release of its CD single, "Shukufuku" landed at number three on the Oricon Singles Chart and number one on the Anime Singles Chart of November 21 with 23,845 CD sales.
 Internationally, the song debuted at number 76, 27, and 12 on the Billboard Global 200, Global Excl.
 U.S, and Hits of the World's Hong Kong Songs, respectively.
-"Shukufuku" certified gold for download figures by the Recording Industry Association of Japan (RIAJ) on November 18, and streaming on January 30.
+"Shukufuku" was certified platinum for download figures and triple platinum for streaming by the Recording Industry Association of Japan (RIAJ).

-Live performances
+Live performances and covers

 Yoasobi gave a debut performance of "Shukufuku" at the two-hour special edition of CDTV Live!
 Live! on November 7, 2022, shot at Gundam Factory Yokohama.
 The members and the band performed in front of an 18-meter life-size movable Gundam statue.
-The performance video uploaded via the duo's YouTube channel later on November 27.
+The song was included on the setlist of their concert tours Denkōsekka Arena Tour, and 2023–2024 first Asia Tour.
+Yoasobi also performed the song at several music festivals since 2022, such as Head in the Clouds Festival, Unibaru!
+Live 2023, and Rock in Japan Festival, etc. Japanese voice actress Lynn covered "Shukufuku", uploaded on her YouTube channel and released to music streaming platform on February 28, 2024.